Just sit down and waste your day! :)

 Well, Sarah Connor Chronicles is weak, but it's like the several really bad episodes that permeate all the Star Trek series, The Outer Limits and The Twilight Zone, and I still watch because I really love sci-fi.
 I made that comment about Westworld having only one season because that first season is superb and quality drops a lot as the series goes on, but it's still enjoyable.
 Same for Altered Carbon.

-I'm following all the Star Wars series, and all the drama queens on the internet threw a fit because it's Disney and blah blah blah, but the only series I really found underwhelming was The Book of Boba Fett (2021-????), even then, I find them all (as of this moment, also The Mandalorian (2019-????), Obi-Wan Kenobi (2022), Ahsoka (2023-????) and The Acolyte (2024)) a fair and entertaining watch - but Andor the only one I really liked.
+I'm following all the Star Wars series, and all the drama queens on the internet threw a fit because it's Disney and blah blah blah, but the only series I really found underwhelming was The Book of Boba Fett (2021-????), even then, I find them all (as of this moment, also The Mandalorian (2019-2023, Obi-Wan Kenobi (2022), Ahsoka (2023-????) and The Acolyte (2024)) a fair and entertaining watch - but Andor the only one I really liked.

-In my opinion, Halo (2022-2024) has a very solid first episode, but then developed into something that felt more like Star Wars than Halo itself.
+In my opinion, Halo (2022-2024) had a very solid first episode, but then developed into something that felt more like Star Wars than Halo itself.
 Previous miniseries Halo 4: Forward Unto Dawn (2012) and Halo: Nightfall (2014) are more true to the game's tense atmosphere.

 If you are looking for more easy sci-fi series to binge watch, I can also mention 12 Monkeys (2015-2018), Agents of S.H.I.E.L.D.
-(2013-2020), See (2019-2022) and Snowpiercer (2020-????).
-Terra Nova (2011) was also nice but sadly it only got one season.
-I won't be posting any of these series mentioned here, but I find them a fair uncompromised afternoon entertainment.
+(2013-2020), See (2019-2022) and Snowpiercer (2020-2024).
+Terra Nova (2011) was also nice but sadly it only had one season.
+I won't be posting any of these series mentioned here, but I find them a fair mindless afternoon entertainment.

 • Damn Awesome Drama and Thrillers •

-There was a hillariously bad timed American remake that was cancelled after the first season.
+There was a hillariously bad-timed American remake that was cancelled after the first season.
 I didn't dare to try it.

 By Sam Esmail.
 A masterfully directed provocative cyber-thriller with unique storytelling.
 If you are looking for a great series to binge-watch look no further!
 Mr. Robot rocks!